KarelKubat/whapp/README.md

 ## Links

-Under the hood `whapp` uses the WhatsApp client [whatsmeow](http://go.mau.fi/whatsmeow).
+Under the hood `whapp` uses the stock WhatsApp client [whatsmeow](http://go.mau.fi/whatsmeow).
 Very neat and nice implementation, so respect where it's due.

+I've externalized some tooling that I think may be handy into https://github.com/KarelKubat/whatsmeow (events and logging), hoping it's useful to you.